sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

 ```

 **Note:** serveral bits of information are returned.
 The **acess token** is what is required for culr access to the metering server of ESP projects.

+### UAA configuration
+The UAA server has it's configuration embedded in the `deploy/oath2/uaa.yaml` file.
+By replacing that configuration, the **UAA** can be configured to read user credentials from other IM systems.
+Please see the UAA documentation for alternate configurations.